PRADIP057/Advanced-technique-for-Housing-price-Prediction-/README.md

 The selected tree-based model(Bagging Regressor) achieved an impressive R2 score of 0.9716 on training and 0.895 on testing data, outperforming other contenders.
 Similarly, the chosen non-tree-based model(SVR) demonstrated superior predictive capabilities with R2 score of 0.897 on training and 0.905 on testing data.
+-- Here RMSE of Non tree-based models is seems to less because Features were scaled ind transformed and then RMSE is calculated.

 ## Instructions for Replication